vlang/v/vlib/encoding/csv/README_csv_reader.md

 	csvr.dispose_csv_reader()
 }
 ```
-This is the simplest way to use it to read csv files in sequential mode.
+This is the simplest way to use it to read csv files in sequential mode,
+with default configuration every cell is read as `string`.
+The function `get_row()` is used to read a single row, and it returns an array of `string`.

 ## Reading from different sources `csv_sequential_reader`
 The CSV Sequential Reader can read from files, memory buffers.

 ### read from a file
 ```v ignore
 csv.csv_sequential_reader(file_path:file_path)